ricauduro/modeling_etl_display/README.md

 ### Databricks

-My Databricks notebook contain some links to usefull info, like create a secret scope, adding system variables and accessing them, mount a blob... you´ll thes config to access you data without exposing sensitive data and doing it in the safe way
+My Databricks notebook contain some links to usefull info, like create a secret scope, adding system variables and accessing them, mount a blob... you´ll use these config to access you data without exposing sensitive data and doing it in the safe way

 ![image](https://github.com/ricauduro/modeling_etl_display/assets/58055908/e5bada2e-8cc5-46d5-b0b1-e29046c46cee)